-This section contains information about recent case law and reports from the Local Government and Social Care Ombudsman in relation to complaints made against local authorities.
-Click on the links below to view the relevant sections:
+This section contains information about recent case law and reports from the Local Government and Social Care Ombudsman in relation to complaints made against local authorities:

-Click here to view key Mental Capacity Law Cases (39 Essex Chambers) and England and Wales Court of Protection Decisions (BAILII)
+For summaries of key mental capacity and Court of Protection decisions, see: Mental Capacity Law Cases (39 Essex Chambers) and England and Wales Court of Protection Decisions (BAILII)

 July 2022: Care Act Interpretation